Fishing in Whitevale

 Of course, the species you catch will be dependant on what season you decide to fish in Duffins Creek.
 Expect to catch rainbow trout in the spring, resident brook trout in the summer, and chinook salmon and brown trout in the fall.

-As a general rule, no fishing is allowed in the Whitevale area of Duffins Creek from Mid November to the last Saturday in April each year; however, there are more specific date restrictions depending on the species of fish you are trying to catch (please consult the fishing schedule in the MNR’s Ontario Fishing Regulations).
+As a general rule, no fishing is allowed in the Whitevale area of Duffins Creek from Mid November to the fourth Saturday in April each year; however, there are more specific date restrictions depending on the species of fish you are trying to catch (please consult the fishing schedule in the MNRF’s Ontario Fishing Regulations).

 - Click here to view the fishing rules for Zone 17 (which includes Ajax-Pickering).